Academic Priorities Council

 AQAD Summaries 1998-2010

-The Academic Priorities Council will meet on the following dates during the Spring 2013 semester:
+The Academic Priorities Council will meet on the following dates this semester:

 The Academic Priorities Council shall: